Quarantining your Koi

 - Do carry out regular partial water changes.

-- Do monitor for ammonia and nitrite regularly.
+- Do monitor water parameters - especially ammonia and nitrite regularly.

 - Do take scrapes to ensure an appropriate treatment regime.